danitornow/apm/README.md

 These are just the final versions of the ones I used to create the Full Demo version.

+Be sure to make your own edits or generate a custom Telegraf config.

 ## PHP Read Files
 PHP-file-demo is a set of files to just throw in data about how long a file takes to be "processed".
 This processing is